-If a homeowner is 65 years of age or older, a disabled veteran or has a disability, the Texas Property Tax Code, Section 33.06 allows for real estate tax payments to be discontinued by offering tax deferral programs.
-A property tax deferral stops collection efforts on the property taxes owed on the residence homestead until the property no longer qualifies as the residence homestead.
+If a homeowner is a senior citizen who is 65 years of age or older, a disabled veteran, or has a disability, that person will have eligibility according to the Texas Property Tax Code, Section 33.06, which allows for real estate tax payments to be discontinued by offering tax deferral programs.
+A property tax deferral stops collection efforts on the residence homestead’s property taxes until the property no longer qualifies as the residence homestead.

 In a recent analysis by Zillow and Thumbtack, property taxes, utilities, and homeowners insurance added up to $6,327 a year for the median-priced U.S. home, with property taxes likely making up the biggest share of that cost.